satyavh/Kingdom/README.md

 # KingdomJS

 Kingdom is a lightweight javascript MVC that supports single and double bindings, template rendering and pub-sub.
+It works in all major browsers plus IE8.

 ## Getting started